IHB-IBR-department/TMFC_simulations/README.md

 <img src = "illustrations/event_related_design_coact_SF1_SNR04_N100_gPPI_without_deconv_no_FIR.png">

-Here, we can see, that gPPI without deconvolution does not protect against co-activations.
+Here we can see that gPPI without deconvolution does not protect against co-activations.

 To isolate TMFC from co-activation effects, we can **regress out task activations** using finite impulse response (FIR) functions prior to TMFC analysis. **FIR task regression** substantially improves gPPI specificity: